libsidplayfp/VICE-testprogs/C64/carts/ultimax/readme.txt

+ultimax.bin
+ultimax-maxbasic.bin
 ultimax-rr.bin
 ultimax-ef.bin

-This test shows the memory mapping the CPU cycle.
+This test shows the memory mapping in the CPU cycle.

 It shows 16 lines, with each line mapped to a different vram: